A defining year for capacity building in Lagos State

 Looking back, it is not difficult to see that 2025 has been a landmark year; one that demonstrates the Ministry’s strategic role as the nerve centre of human resource development and establishment management in Lagos State.
 The achievements of the year are not ends in themselves, but stepping stones toward the larger vision of an efficient and globally competitive public service.

+For when public servants are empowered, the machinery of government runs smoother, policies find fuller expression and citizens ultimately reap the dividends of an effective and responsive public service.

-Balogun is Director, Public Affairs, Lagos State Ministry of Establishments and Training.
+Balogun is the Director of Public Affairs, Lagos State Ministry of Establishments and Training.